mjr-portfolio/main_portfolio_project/README.md

 This Excel workbook was used as a **stepping stone between SQL and Power BI** — a prototype environment to validate the data, test logic, and explore trends with business users.

-- Pivot tables analyzed product revenue, campaign interactions, and customer spend by segment
+- Pivot tables analysed product revenue, campaign interactions, and customer spend by segment
 - Early visuals sparked questions and feedback from hypothetical stakeholders
 - Based on review:
   - KPIs were revised to include **conversion rates and profit** per campaign